Jewish United Fund of Metropolitan Chicago

 Success Rates

-Voices Teen Foundation: Approximately 20% success rate (receives ~50 proposals annually, funds ~10 projects)
+Voices Teen Foundation: Approximately 20% success rate (receives approximately 50 proposals annually, funds approximately 20% of projects)

-- Success rates vary significantly by program type and funding availability
+General Notes: Success rates vary significantly by programme type and funding availability.

 Reapplication Policy

-Organizations may reapply to programs in subsequent funding cycles.
-Grant-seeking organizations may apply for funding from more than one JUF committee or program, provided applications are for separate projects/programs.
+Organisations may reapply to programmes in subsequent funding cycles.
+Grant-seeking organisations may apply for funding from more than one JUF committee or programme, provided applications are for separate projects/programmes.

 Application Success Factors